aiegoo/documentation/pages/books/books_rflysetup.md

 2.2 Advanced Settings
 --------------------

-For advanced independent developers, Fig. 2.4 provides options to select the installation directory, Pixhawk hardware version, PX4 firmware version, compiling command, compiling environment, etc. The options in Fig. 2.4 are explained in detail below.
+For advanced independent developers, Fig. 2.4 provides options to select the installation directory, Pixhawk hardware version, PX4 firmware version, compiling command, compiling environment, etc. The options in Fig. 2.4 are explained in detail below.

 (1) **Software package installation directory** .
 All dependent files on the software package are installed in this directory, which requires around 6G storage.
 The default installation directory is “C: PX4PSP”.
 If the C disk space is not suffi- cient, readers should choose a directory in other disks; the directory name must be correct and only in English to prevent compilation failures.